Watch this video with Alan Dyer to learn how to photograph a solar eclipse.

 If you want even more tips from Alan, watch the full video above!

 Bottom line: Get tips on how to photograph a solar eclipse with author and astrophotographer Alan Dyer.
-Use these tips for the October 14, 2023, annular eclipse and the April 8, 2024, total solar eclipse.
+Use these tips for the April 8, 2024, total solar eclipse.